RepRapLtd/6DInput/RepRapLtd/Experiments/LoadDisplacementSensor/README.md

 ![test graph](https://github.com/RepRapLtd/6DInput/blob/main/RepRapLtd/Experiments/LoadDisplacementSensor/force-voltage-graph.png)

 As the springs are plastic some hysterisis would be expected, and you can see that has occured.
-The red line and the formula is a best-fit linear approximation to the results.
+The red line and the formula are a best-fit linear approximation to the results.

 ## Application